The new BBC Scotland channel launched on Sunday 24 February 2019.

 The new BBC Scotland TV channel won’t be broadcast on Freeview or Youview outside Scotland, however viewers with connected devices will be able to stream the channel via the BBC iPlayer.

-On Virgin Media, BBC Scotland will launch on channel 162 outside of Scotland, taking a slot currently used to duplicate BBC Two.
+On Virgin Media, BBC Scotland will be available on channel 162 outside of Scotland, taking a slot currently used to duplicate BBC Two.

 On Sky, viewers in England, Wales and Northern Ireland will see the channel on 457.